pivot-access-ltd/bma-offline-docs/src/add-machines.md

 After the enlistment process, MAAS places the machine in the 'Ready' state.
 'Ready' is a holding state for machines that are enlisted (or commissioned), waiting to be deployed when needed.

-Typically, the next step will be to [commission the machine](/t/commission-machines/nnnn).
+Typically, the next step will be to commission the machine.
 As an alternative to enlistment, an administrator can add a machine manually (see [below](#heading--add-a-node-manually)).
 Typically this is done when enlistment doesn't work for some reason.
 Note that when you manually add a machine, MAAS automatically commissions the machine as soon as you've added it.

 [note]
 MAAS runs built-in commissioning scripts during the enlistment phase.
 When you commission a machine, any customised commissioning scripts you add will have access to data collected during enlistment.
 Follow the link above for more information about commissioning and commission scripts.
 [/note]

-<a href="#heading--add-a-node-manually"><h2 id="heading--add-a-node-manually">Add a machine manually</h2></a>
+<a href="#heading--how-to-add-a-machine-manually"><h2 id="heading--how-to-add-a-machine-manually">How to add a machine manually</h2></a>

 Enlistment can be done manually if the hardware specifications of the underlying machine are known.